Skip to main content

 The gap

-APIs describe how to call systems.
-They do not describe:
+APIs and tool protocols describe how to call systems.
+They do not, by themselves, define the governed execution contract:

 • What an action means